Douglas (footballer, born 1982)

 Douglas dos Santos (born 18 February 1982), simply known as Douglas, is a retired Brazilian professional footballer who played as an attacking midfielder.

 Career

-Prior to being signed for Al Wasl FC for R$11m, Douglas was owned by two clubs; each owning 50% of his player card, the first club was Corinthians where he used to play before moving to Al Wasl, and the second was São Caetano.
+Prior to being signed for Al Wasl for R$11m, Douglas was owned by two clubs; each owning 50% of his player card, the first club was Corinthians where he used to play before moving to Al Wasl, and the second was São Caetano.
 He played only half a season with Al Wasl in the 2009–10 season before moving back to Brazil to play for Grêmio.

-Douglas was first picked for Brazil's national team on October 29, 2010 to play a friendly match against Argentina.
+Douglas was first picked for the Brazil national team on 29 October 2010 to play a friendly match against Argentina.

 On 27 October 2020, 38-year old Douglas announced his retirement from football.
 In February 2021, Douglas returned to Grêmio to play for their futsal team.